pysat/pysat/docs/new_instrument.rst

     dformat = '{platform}/{name}/{tag}'
     inst=pysat.Instrument(platform, name, directory_format=dformat)

+Note that pysat handles the path information thus instrument module developers do not need to do anything to support the directory_format keyword.

+**Pre-Built list_files Methods and Support**

 Finding local files is generally similar across data sets thus pysat includes a variety of methods to make support this functionality easier.